lowfatcomputing/amforth/doc/source/Architecture.rst

 The interpreter is a line based command interpreter.
 It based upon :command:`REFILL` to acquire the next line of characters, located at a position :command:`SOURCE` points to.
-While processing the line, the pointer >IN is adjusted accordingly.
+While processing the line, the pointer :command:`>IN` is adjusted accordingly.
 Both words :command:`REFILL` and :command:`SOURCE` are USER based deferred words which allows to use any input source on a thread specific level.
-The interpreter itself does not use any static buffers or variables (>IN is a USER variable as well).
+The interpreter itself does not use any static buffers or variables (:command:`>IN` is a USER variable as well).

 A given string is handled by :command:`INTERPRET` which splits it into whitespace delimited words.
 Every word is processed using a list of